s7abab/fitness-coach/README.md

 # FitAI Coach - AI Fitness App with Workout Generation

-A comprehensive AI-powered fitness application with personalized workout plan generation using Gemini Flash 2.5, built with Next.js 14, TypeScript, and Tailwind CSS.
+A comprehensive AI-powered fitness application with personalized workout plan generation using OpenAI GPT-4o-mini with Gemini 2.0 Flash fallback, built with Next.js 14, TypeScript, and Tailwind CSS.

 ## Features